 It is not that your appetite on raw foods goes down, although many may think so.
 It is because the cravings for foods that you are 'addicted' to lessen and in fact, quickly disappear.

-We tend to overeat foods, especially things like white pasta and white bread, because they provide quick energy (fast-releasing carbohydrates which are broken down into sugar by our bodies) and quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable (a sugar-high).
+We tend to overeat low-nutrient foods, especially things like white pasta and white bread, because they provide quick energy (fast-releasing carbohydrates which are broken down into sugar by our bodies) and quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable (a sugar-high).

 Addiction to coffee and carbohydrates go hand in hand because both allow us to have several spikes of energy and focus throughout the day.
-Unfortunately this type of 'borrowed' energy also produces stress hormones and brings the body out of balance, leaving us exhausted at the end of the day, and ill in the long run.
+Unfortunately this type of 'borrowed' energy also produces stress hormones and brings the body out of balance, leaving us exhausted at the end of the day, and ill in the long term.

 And other stimulants, such as sodas, alcohol and cigarettes, which also provide 'borrowed-energy', add to the problem.

 So certain cooked foods are addictive for various reasons and the normal symptoms of hunger: belly ache, light-headedness and weakness, irritability, inability to concentrate, etc., have to do with these various addictions and typically caused by, for example, sudden drop in blood sugar (caused by the sudden spike), caffeine slump, and body toxicity.
 Not to mention anything of additives, for example MSG which makes you want to eat more.

-In my case, after about one week on raw foods (while drinking green juices, which help) these symptoms of addiction disapper and you get a feeling of real hunger instead.
+In my case, after about one week on raw foods (while drinking green juices, which help) these symptoms of addiction disappear and you get a feeling of real hunger instead.
 And real hunger is quite manageable.
 It is not an unpleasant feeling and it does not make you weak (in the short term).
 It is just a gentle reminder by your body (which is used to a daily routine you have trained it to follow) that it is time to eat.

 So to answer my earlier question: that is why it is possible to eat very little, in fact it is easy to eat too little, while being quite comfortable.